DeepwaterExploration/legacydocs/docs/software/driverUI.md

 To connect to the pi, we recommend using SSH.
 You can read our documentation on that on {doc}`How to SSH into a Raspberry Pi <../guides/ssh_into_pi>`.

-:::{dropdown} Installing with Docker Installation Script (Recommended)
+::::{dropdown} Installing with Docker Installation Script (Recommended)
 :open:

 Recommended for Raspberry Pi instead of [Installing On Raspberry Pi](#installing-on-raspberry-pi) or [Installing Manually](#installing-manually).